ansys/ansys-tools-visualization-interface/examples/00-basic-examples/README.txt

 Basic usage examples for PyAnsys Visualizer
 ===========================================

-These examples show some use cases for the library.
+Examples on how to use the general plotter included in the library.